fmichea/lpbm/doc/quick_start.rst

 Render your new blog!
 ---------------------

 Now you have your blog ready for rendering!
 Try it now: ``lpbm render``.
-This will need a ``result`` directory or symlink to the place were you want your blog to be generated. you can then open ``result/index.html`` in your browser.
+If you don't want to publish your article right now, you can render your blog with ``lpbm render --drafts``.
+Don't forget to do that in local.
+This will need a ``result`` directory or a symbolic link to the place were you want your blog to be generated.
+You can then open ``result/index.html`` in your browser.

-I foster you to configure a simple HTTP server (no need of any dynamique language, just static files serving is fine) to see CSS and the like correctly.
+I foster you to configure a simple HTTP server (no need of any dynamic language, just static files serving is fine) to see CSS and the like correctly.

 Random end notes
 ----------------

-If you find any bug agin don't hesitate to get back to me, you have my mail ;).
+If you find any bug again don't hesitate to get back to me, you have my mail ;).
 The ``touch`` and ``mkdir`` should be removed soon, and done directly in lpbm.
 Have fun!